ArthurLCW/CodeResponseSurveyWebsite/public/question-text/gratitude.md

-We thank you for your time spent taking this survey.
+We thank you for the time you spent taking this survey.
 Your response and your prolific ID have been recorded.
 You may now leave the website.